-The private firm WISE will be providing us with supplementary enforcement from Monday 12 April 2021.
+The private firm WISE provide us with supplementary enforcement.

-WISE will be working in partnership with our Enforcement Officers for the purposes of litter (including dog fouling) and fly-tipping enforcement.
+WISE Officers work in partnership with our Enforcement Officers for the purposes of litter (including dog fouling) and fly-tipping enforcement.

 If an offender wishes to make payment online, they can do so: